 Multi-Member LLC Taxation

-Each member pays taxes on the company's revenue in proportion to his or her ownership stake in the company, thus the LLC tax rate is determined by each member's tax bracket.
+For our company. each member paid taxes on the LLC's revenue in proportion to their ownership stake in the company, thus the LLC tax rate was determined by each member's tax bracket.

-Federal tax laws do not apply in the States.
-The state and local taxes are still applicable.
-Most states have their own Form 1065 and K-1 forms, which are similar to Form 1065 and Schedule K-1.
+Most states have their own Form 1065 and K-1 forms, which are similar to Form 1065 and Schedule K-1 [2].

 C Corporation Taxation

-If you make this choice, your LLC will be subject to the 21 percent federal corporate tax rate.
+If you make this choice, your LLC will be subject to the 21% federal corporate tax rate.
 You'll file taxes using Form 1120, which is the form used for all US corporations.

-To avoid this, many business owners choose to have their LLCs taxed as S-corporations.
+To avoid this, we recommend choosing to have your LLCs taxed as S-corporations.

 S Corporation Taxation